Weslife2002/backend-quiz3/README.md

       // underAgeUser -> { firstName: "Jane", lastName: "Doe", age: 5, gender: "female" }
     ```

-5. _.get and ._set
+4. _.get

-    For this one I will cheat a little bit by presenting 2 functions that do almost the same thing. _.get will return a property value from an object and_.set will, well you guessed it, set a property with a value.
-Nothing special except that you can access a property with its path.
+    Gets the value at path of object.
+If the resolved value is undefined, the defaultValue is returned in its place.

     ```js
       var bar = { foo: { key: "foo" } };
-      _.set(bar, "foo.items[0]", "An item");
-      // bar => { foo: { key: "foo", items: ["An item"] } }
       var name = _.get(bar, "name", "John Doe");
       // name => John Doe
     ```

+5. ._set

+    Sets the value at path of object.
+If a portion of path doesn't exist, it's created.
+Arrays are created for missing index properties while objects are created for all other missing properties.

+    ```js
+      var bar = { foo: { key: "foo" } };
+      _.set(bar, "foo.items[0]", "An item");
+      // bar => { foo: { key: "foo", items: ["An item"] } }
+    ```

 6. _.keyBy

-    For this one I will cheat a little bit by presenting 2 functions that do almost the same thing. _.get will return a property value from an object and_.set will, well you guessed it, set a property with a value.
-Nothing special except that you can access a property with its path.
+    Creates an object composed of keys generated from the results of running each element of collection thru iteratee.
+The corresponding value of each key is the last element responsible for generating the key.
+The iteratee is invoked with one argument: (value).

     ```js
       var posts = [
         { id: "1abc", title: "First blog post", content: "..." },
         { id: "2abc", title: "Second blog post", content: "..." },
-        // more blog posts
-        { id: "34abc", title: "The blog post we want", content: "..." }
+        { id: "3abc", title: "The blog post we want", content: "..." }
-        // even more blog posts
       ];
       posts = _.keyBy(posts, "id");

-      var post = posts["34abc"]
+      /* posts: {
-      // post -> { id: "34abc", title: "The blog post we want", content: "..." }
+          "1abc": { id: "34abc", title: "The blog post we want", content: "..." },
+          "2abc": { id: "2abc", title: "Second blog post", content: "..." },
+          "3abc": { id: "3abc", title: "The blog post we want", content: "..." },
+        };  */
     ```

-7. _.reduce

-    For this one I will cheat a little bit by presenting 2 functions that do almost the same thing. _.get will return a property value from an object and_.set will, well you guessed it, set a property with a value.
-Nothing special except that you can access a property with its path.

-    ```js
-      var users = [
-        { name: "John", age: 30 },
-        { name: "Jane", age: 28 },
-        { name: "Bill", age: 65 },
-        { name: "Emily", age: 17 },
-        { name: "Jack", age: 30 }
-      ]

-      var reducedUsers = _.reduce(users, function (result, user) {
-          if(user.age >= 18 && user.age <= 59) {
-              (result[user.age] || (result[user.age] = [])).push(user);
-          }

-          return result;
-      }, {});

-      // reducedUsers -> {
-      //     28: [{ name: "Jane", age: 28 }],
-      //     30: [{ name: "John", age: 30 }, { name: "Jack", age: 30 }]
-      // }
-    ```

-8. _.cloneDeep
+7. _.cloneDeep

     _.cloneDeep will clone an object.
 The new object will also have a new address in memory so you won’t crush a property from the original object.